HITsz-TMG/Cognitive-Visual-Language-Mapper/README.md

 ## :large_orange_diamond: Evaluation

+The sam_images on GitHub are incomplete; you need to re-download them from [Hugging Face](https://huggingface.co/datasets/Ghaser/CVLM-SAM-Images).

 We released the best model based on LLaVA on [CVLM-LLaVA](https://huggingface.co/Ghaser/CVLM-LLaVA) and the best model based on QWen-VL on [CVLM-Qwen](https://huggingface.co/Ghaser/CVLM-Qwen)

 After downloading checkpoints, organize the weights as follows.